pciruzzi/advent-of-code/README.md

 ## Advent of code

-This folder contains all the solutions to the [Advent of Code challenges](https://adventofcode.com/about).
+This project contains all the solutions to the [Advent of Code challenges](https://adventofcode.com/about).

+It's splitted by year, and the idea is that each year could have a different language to use, so no common configuration files are in the root of the project.